 The building next to St. James Church, which used to accommodate St. James Church of England school, was sold in 2018 and is currently being converted into a single family home, due to be completed by the end of 2020.
 It was previously managed by an independent education trust under the management of the Diocese of Oxford.

 Thelma Telling, the last Headteacher of the school, says farewell to pupils as it closed in 1975

 This is a constituted membership organisation which will remain in existence until the school's conversion to a home is finished and a plaque installed on the building to acknowledge its heritage.
 We also hope to publish a booklet on the history of the school and hold a final reunion of former scholars

 Treasurer : Richard Mohun

 contact : [email protected]

-You can also download an information leaflet here
+You can download an earlier information leaflet here